Frequently Asked Questions

 1. Consultants, Contractors & Costs?

-When trees are important and need inspecting before deciding on their management, the advice to the customer/client is: employ a consultant to report on your trees.
+When trees are important and need inspecting before deciding on their management, it is often advisable to employ a consultant to report on your trees.
 Why?
-Because a contractor (tree surgeon) quickly looking at trees for free on an ‘estimate’ will usually recommend work to most trees.
-And often the work is major pruning or even felling, because the contractor, even if they have the knowledge, doesn’t have time to be sure about the tree, and if in doubt recommends work.
+Because a contractor (tree surgeon) quickly looking at trees for free on an ‘estimate’ will tend to recommend tree work.
 A (qualified) consultant will charge an hourly rate to inspect the trees in the detail appropriate, and report on them.
-That report will include a specification of any priority works needed – typically that’s just to a small percentage of the trees.
-As tree work is expensive, consultants can save money, and trees.
-As consultants, we are often asked to recommend a contractor to do any tree (surgery) work recommended.
-We know many of the good contractors, and who is best at specific kinds of jobs, in the various parts of the country.
-The contractor (armed with our report recommendations) then quickly prices the work, and – if quote acceptable – gets the job.
-We can trust their quality of work; just as they can trust our judgement as to the inspection and what works are specified.
+That report will include a specification of any priority works genuinely needed – typically that’s just to a small percentage of the trees.
+Tree work is expensive.
+As consultants, we work with and/or know many of the best contractors throughout the country.
+The contractor (armed with our report recommendations) can quickly price the work.
+We can trust their quality of work; just as they can trust our judgement as to the inspection and works specified.

 A contractors (tree surgeons) job, and their passion, is tree work.
 Not having the time to inspect trees in detail or independently of tree work, they are naturally inclined to recommend work to most trees.
 As consultants, we can focus on the tree, its site, and tree management – not just on tree work.
 We believe the key to good tree management is consultants and contractors working together, but each within their own areas of expertise.